-The SASR has been developed over the past 5 years into a sight reading tool, unlike anything you’ve seen before.
-The SASR features over 2,000 sight reading excerpts divided into 90 levels.
+Piano Marvel has developed a sight reading tool unlike anything you’ve seen before.
+The SASR features thousands of sight reading excerpts divided into 90 levels.

 As you take the SASR test, Piano Marvel will automatically select excerpts that will challenge you.
-It’s like an intelligent sight reading test that gives you an amazing sight reading workout at the same time!
+It’s an intelligent sight reading test that gives you an acurate score and an amazing sight reading workout at the same time!
 Think you can beat the test?
 Ha!
 We would like to see you try.

 Learning to sight read piano music is difficult.
 One of the reasons so few ever gain proficiency in music reading is that there are no good tools available to practice sight reading, until now!
 Good sight reading is a skill that requires you to practice reading music that is not too easy and not too hard.